IMSoley/tasawwuf/README.md

 * The Wisdom of the Throne: An Introduction to the Philosophy of Mulla Sadra
 * Metaphysical Penetrations: A Parallel English-Arabic Text
 * Forty Lessons on Breath by Murshid Samuel L. Lewis [[PDF](https://dancesofuniversalpeace.org/ResourceDir/SAM/Forty_Lessons_on_Breath.pdf)]
-* Women of Sufism: A Hidden Treasure by Camille Adams Helminski
+* Forty Days by Michaela M Ozelsel
 * Journey Through Ten Thousand Veils: The Alchemy of Transformation on the Sufi Path by Maryam Kabeer Faye

 ### Commentary of the Holy Quran